FERNman/angular-google-charts/README.md

 *Note1: When you get the error "google is not defined" whilst using the formatter in your component, you probably didn't load the script.
 Please see [CustomComponents](#custom-components)*.

-*Note2: The ColorFormat formatter is rather different from all others, the 'options' are not set via the constructor but calling the AddRange and AddGradientRange*.

 #### Dynamic Resize
 `boolean`